PWeb/dokuwiki-plugin-gitlog/readme.md

 <gitlog:repository=my-repository-name [bare=0] [limit=10]>
 ````

-And it will build you a list of your latest commits.
+And it will build you a list of your latest commits and the files changed.

 ## Requirements: